Below are a list of the questions that we are most often asked by people using our Service.

 We receive high volumes of cases and we are implementing a new casework system which aims to deal with these as quickly and efficiently as possible.
 We provide support to landlords and residents to resolve the majority of disputes within the landlord’s internal complaints procedure but if your case is not fully resolved after this we may work with you and your landlord to resolve the dispute under our early resolution process as fairly and quickly as we can.
 We will try to help you reach agreement with your landlord within two months but if this is not possible your case may be referred for investigation.
 This is a longer, more complex process but we are aiming to complete 95% of cases within 12 months.

 Which organisation regulates the social housing sector?

-The regulator for social housing is the Homes and Communities Agency (HCA).
+The Regulator of Social Housing (formerly known as the Homes and Communities Agency).
 Although we have different functions we have a Memorandum of Understanding which sets out how we work together.
 For more information see our page on Working with the regulator.